 It’s hard to argue that the apostles were frauds involved in an elaborate conspiracy.
 This theory implies that the disciples themselves - or at least part of them - may have taken the body, according to Matthew (Mt.
 28:13-15).
 In Matthew's gospel, this is the first accusation raised.
 The prior probabilities of such a conspiracy are not very high because the disciples' motives for planning a plot to convince others that Jesus had risen from the dead are difficult to fathom.
-They knew well enough that such preaching was going to gain them power in society, sexual gratification, wealth or anything else an unscrupulous person would value.
+They knew well enough that such preaching wasn't going to gain them power in society, sexual gratification, wealth or anything else an unscrupulous person would value.
 Rather preaching the message that Jesus rose from the dead invited persecution and possibly death.
 It’s for this very reason they fled after Jesus’ crucifixion.

 And Peter had denied Jesus.
 (Mark 14:66-72) This shows us that Peter at the time believed it was in his own best interest to deny any connection to Jesus.
 Although he seemed to feel tremendous guilt about this, that would hardly motivate him to turn around just a few days later and start spreading a cynical ruse that Jesus had risen from the dead!
 Peter and the other disciples would also have had to get the women involved in the plot in a short period of time since the women would have been telling their stories at least to other followers of Jesus before Pentecost.
 Is it plausible that they slipped off to where the various women were staying on the Sabbath, while everyone was still in shock from the crucifixion, and got them to participate in such a hoax within less than 48 hours?